 Exploring AR-Based Hospital Navigation

-Who hasn’t gotten lost in a hospital when looking for a specific room?
+Who didn't get lost in a hospital when looking for a specific room?
 I know it has happened to me more than once.

 With augmented reality navigation apps, patients can easily orient themselves inside a hospital facility and swiftly reach the location they want.